hmrc/jenkins-jobs/CONTRIBUTING.md

 ## Repository Guidelines

-**Note:** Changes to job definition files do not require a Pull Request if the Pull Requestor has write access.
+**Note:** If the Pull Requestor has write access, a Pull Request is not necessary for job definition changes.
 The below checklist is for changes to job builders, which do require a Pull Request.

 1. Ensure your changes are consistent with the Jobs DSL, Job Builder, job definitions abstractions
 2. Ensure your changes do not increase complexity in job definitions - changes to job definitions should always be subtractive